Optimal Complexity and Certification of Bregman First-Order Methods: Computer-aided performance analyses of Bregman first-order methods

 \begin{corollary}[Interpolation conditions for \eqref{eq:pep_underestimation}] Let $I$ be a finite index set and $\{(x_i,f_i,g_i,h_i,s_i)\}_{i \in I} \in (\reals^n \times \reals \times \reals^n \times \reals \times \reals^n)^{|I|}$.
 Assume that $x_i \neq x_j$ for every $i \neq j \in I$.
 The following statements are equivalent. \begin{enumerate}[label = (\roman*)] \item There exist functions $(f,h) \in \blstrict(\reals^n)$ such that \item For all $i,j \in I$ such that $i \neq j$ we have

 \end{enumerate} \end{corollary}

-\begin{proof} Note that since $x_i \neq x_j$ for every $i \neq j$, interpolation conditions of Proposition \ref{prop:interp_cond} reduce to requiring the strict inequality in~\eqref{eq:interp_cond} for every $i\neq j$.
+\begin{proof} Note that since we assumed $x_i \neq x_j$ for every $i \neq j$, interpolation conditions of Proposition \ref{prop:interp_cond} reduce to requiring a strict inequality in~\eqref{eq:interp_cond} for every $i\neq j$.
 As before, define $d := Lh-f$.
 Then since $(f,h) \in \blstrict(\reals^n)$ the functions $f$ and $d$ are differentiable strictly convex, hence (i) $\implies$ (ii) follows simply from strict convexity of these functions.

 Conversely, assume (ii).
 By using Proposition \ref{prop:interp_cond} again, we can interpolate differentiable strictly convex functions $f$ and $d$ and recover $h$ with $h = (f+d)/L$, thus we have naturally $Lh-f$ convex.
 The function $h$ is thus also differentiable and strictly convex.
-Moreover, it can be seen from the proof of Proposition~\ref{prop:interp_cond} that the interpolating functions can actually be chosen strongly convex, hence with this choice the well-posedness condition Assumption \ref{assumption_bpg}\ref{assumption:well_posed} holds, and we can conclude that $(f,h)\in \blstrict(\reals^n)$. \end{proof}
+Moreover, it can be seen from the proof of Proposition~\ref{prop:interp_cond} that the interpolating functions can actually be chosen strongly convex, hence with this choice the well-posedness condition Assumption \ref{assumption_bpg}\ref{assumption:well_posed} holds, and we can conclude that $(f,h)\in \blstrict(\reals^n)$.